uc-raya/it3038c-scripts/Final/READme.md

 python web.py

-Before python web.py you will need to cd to into the directory that you downloaded it to
+Before running the command "python web.py" you will need to cd to into the directory that you downloaded it to.

 #AFTER FLASK INSTALL
 Make sure that your VENV is activated and that you are in the right directory.

 Once you run the command "python web.py", you can navigate to localhost:5000 in the browser and it will ask you to input information.
-After that, click submit and the mad libs story will appear.
+After that, click submit and the mad libs story will appear with the answers you gave.